Prosthetics through the ages | NIH MedlinePlus Magazine

 Psychology's role in developing pioneering prosthetics

-As technological advances continue, rehabilitation psychologists remain an essential part of an interdisciplinary team of prosthetists, physical therapists, engineers, and others who can work together to help people learn to use and embody prostheses, Scherer said.
-Rehab psychologists make good managers of rehabilitation teams, she added, but they are in short supply.
-Even though APA Division 22 (Rehabilitation Psychology) was formed in , fewer than 1% of psychologists today self-report a specialty in rehabilitation psychology, according to recent APA data, and just 4% hold an American Board of Professional Psychology certification in the specialty.
+As technology progresses, rehabilitation psychologists play a crucial role in interdisciplinary teams comprising prosthetists, physical therapists, engineers, and others.
+Together, they help individuals learn to use and adapt to prosthetics, according to Scherer.
+However, rehabilitation psychologists are currently in short supply.
+Even with the establishment of APA Division 22 (Rehabilitation Psychology) in , fewer than 1% of psychologists today report specializing in rehabilitation psychology, according to recent APA data, and only 4% possess American Board of Professional Psychology certification in this specialty.

-Many rehabilitation patients get help from psychologists not trained in rehab psychology, found an analysis of postdoctoral rehabilitation psychology training in the United States and Canada (Stiers, W., & Stucky, K., Rehabilitation Psychology, Vol. 67, No. 3, ).
-Solutions will need to include more outreach and advocacy to expand the pipeline and visibility of the profession, concluded researchers in a report on the state of the field which was the first of its kind (Baker, L. N., et al., Rehabilitation Psychology, Vol. 67, No. 2, ).
+Many rehabilitation patients receive assistance from psychologists who lack specialization in this field, as revealed by an analysis of postdoctoral rehabilitation psychology training in the United States and Canada (Stiers, W., & Stucky, K., Rehabilitation Psychology, Vol. 67, No. 3, ).
+Addressing these concerns will require outreach and advocacy to enhance visibility and expand the pipeline for the profession, as indicated by researchers in a recent report—the first of its kind addressing the state of the field (Baker, L. N., et al., Rehabilitation Psychology, Vol. 67, No. 2, ).

-A rehabilitation psychologist is focused on coping, adaptation, maximizing functioning, enhancing quality of life, helping people find employment, helping them achieve what they want to do, Scherer said.
-There are not enough of them.
+A rehabilitation psychologist focuses on coping, adaptation, maximizing functioning, enhancing quality of life, and assisting individuals in achieving their goals, Scherer explained.
+However, there simply aren’t enough of them.

-If you want to learn more, please visit our website Prosthetic equipment speed Socket Router.
+For more information, please visit our website at Prosthetic equipment speed Socket Router.